-Throughout the past several AMD and NVIDIA releases (GTX 1000, RTX 2000, RX 500, and RX 5000 series) Gigabyte has delivered both adequate cooling and solid performance in both the lower-end and higher-end segment.
+Throughout the past several AMD and NVIDIA releases (GTX 1000, RTX 2000, RX 500, and RX 5000 series) Gigabyte has delivered both adequate cooling and solid performance in the lower-end and higher-end segments.

 For the RTX 3000 (and RX 6000) series, you should expect the same kind of results.
-The RTX 3070 GAMING OC 8G in terms of pricing can be found between the cheaper and premium models.
-So, let’s see how it fares against the TUF and X TRIO.
+The RTX 3070 GAMING OC 8G, in terms of pricing, can be found somewhere between the cheaper and premium models.
+Let’s see how well it fares against the TUF and X TRIO.

 The original price for the RTX 3070 GAMING OC 8G is $570.
-This does not seem very promising considering the $560 MSRP of the X TRIO and the even lower MSRP of the TUF GAMING.
-A few dozen dollars difference may not seem like a lot, but if that small price increase is not justified, no one should be or will be buying Gigabyte.
+This does not seem very promising, considering the $560 MSRP of the X TRIO and the even lower MSRP of the TUF GAMING.
+A few dozen dollars’ difference might not seem like a lot but, if that small price increase is not justified, no one should be or will be buying Gigabyte.

-Let’s delve deeper into the design, performance, and thermals to see exactly why it is $70 over the Founders Edition.
+Let’s delve deeper into the design, performance, and thermals to see exactly why it is $70 more than the Founders Edition.

-For those extra few dollars, there is no reason to expect anything groundbreaking in terms of visual appearance.
-And that’s exactly the case.
-The RTX 3070 GAMING OC is quite similar to the TUF GAMING.
-Simple, with the usual triple-fan setup.
+For those extra few dollars, you shouldn’t expect anything groundbreaking in terms of visual appearance.
+That proves to be the right attitude; the RTX 3070 GAMING OC is quite similar to the TUF GAMING.
+It is simple, with the usual triple-fan setup.

-However, the whole concept seems a bit flat and dull even if you are into simplicity.
-The TUF GAMING executes that same kind of style much better.
+However, the overall design seems a bit flat and dull, even if you prefer simplicity.
+The TUF GAMING executes the same kind of style much better.

-The card also lacks a bit of RGB lighting too.
+The card also lacks a bit of RGB lighting.
 The only “shiny” thing on this card is the Gigabyte logo on the side.

-The backplate does have a more interesting appearance, especially with it being metal (probably aluminum).
+The backplate does have a more interesting appearance, especially with it being metal (presumably aluminum).
 Unfortunately, like the TUF, there are no thermal pads to create contact between the backplate and the PCB.

 Overall, the card looks good, but it is definitely not a leader in this segment.